meirusfandi/Restaurants-App-With-BLoC/README.md

-# recipe_app_bloc
+# Restaurants-App-With-BLoC

-A Recipe Apps Flutter for Submission
+A Restaurants Apps Flutter for Submission

 ## Getting Started